Siemens: 1933 to 1945

 Siemens exploited the forced labour of women deported to the Ravensbrück concentration camp; a Siemens factory was located in front of the camp.

 During the final years of World War II, numerous plants and factories in Berlin and other major cities were destroyed by Allied air raids.
 To prevent further losses, manufacturing was therefore moved to alternative places and regions not affected by the air war.
 The goal was to secure continued production of important war-related and everyday goods.
 According to records, Siemens was operating almost 400 alternative or relocated manufacturing plants at the end of 1944 and in early 1945.

 In 1972, Siemens sued German satirist F.C.
 Delius for his satirical history of the company, Unsere Siemens-Welt, and it was determined much of the book contained false claims although the trial itself publicized Siemens's history in Nazi Germany.
 The company supplied electrical parts to Nazi concentration camps and death camps.
 The factories had poor working conditions, where malnutrition and death were common.
 Also, the scholarship has shown that the camp factories were created, run, and supplied by the SS, in conjunction with company officials, sometimes high-level officials.

 1945 to 2001

-In the 1950s, and from their new base in Bavaria, S&H started to manufacture computers, semiconductor devices, washing machines, and pacemakers.
+In the 1950s, and from its new base in Bavaria, S&H started to manufacture computers, semiconductor devices, washing machines, and pacemakers.
 In 1966, Siemens & Halske (S&H, founded in 1847), Siemens-Schuckertwerke (SSW, founded in 1903) and Siemens-Reiniger-Werke (SRW, founded in 1932) merged to form Siemens AG.
 In 1969, Siemens formed Kraftwerk Union with AEG by pooling their nuclear power businesses.